omeka/Documentation/source/Reference/libraries/globals/examples/css_src.rst

-Add a link to a print.css file located in the 'css' directory:
+Add a link to a print.css file located in the theme's ``css`` directory.
+Use when you need to load css files outside of the head.php file.

 .. code-block:: php